 On the basis of current projections and having regard to the Group's existing cash reserves, the Directors consider that the Group has adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, the Directors have adopted the going concern basis in the preparation of the financial statements.
+Accordingly, the Directors have adopted the going concern basis in the preparation of the financial statements (Refer to Note 1).